≡ Menu

 Pro #5 – Cash Value / Policy Loans

-The variable life insurance policy is a cash value life insurance product.
+The variable universal life insurance policy is a cash value life insurance product.
 As such, a certain amount of the premium goes toward the cost of insurance while the remainder goes to the cash value.

 You don’t have to withdraw your money to access it!

+Life insurance loans are a unique way in which many policy holders access their cash value without incurring any tax hit.
+And depending on your return in your overall cash value account, you can get arbitrage.
 This arbitrage can work in your favor.
 Or in many cases can just mean that you have a wash loan – it costs you nothing.

-Many people with VUL policies take out policy loans at or near 0%, and use the money well into retirement for a variety of wants and needs.
+Many people with variable universal life insurance policies take out policy loans and use the money well into retirement for a variety of wants and needs.
+When the insured ultimately dies, the tax free death benefit is paid to the beneficiary minus the outstanding loans.

 Variable Universal Life Cons